itsnazaretdev/backgrounds/README.md

 The goal is simple: **find a background you like, preview it, and copy it.**

-## 🎨 Browse the backgrounds

-The gallery contains different styles, from subtle gradients to more expressive compositions.

-The backgrounds are intentionally varied rather than following a single visual style.
-You'll find warm, neutral, colorful, subtle, dark, and editorial-inspired designs.

 ## 👀 Preview

 Click **Preview** on any background to see how it looks when applied to a complete website layout.